cchitsiang/awesome-stars/README.md

 ## Others

+- [eugeneyan/open-llms](https://github.com/eugeneyan/open-llms) - 🤖 A list of open LLMs available for commercial use.
+- [eon01/awesome-chatgpt](https://github.com/eon01/awesome-chatgpt) - 🧠 A curated list of awesome ChatGPT resources, including libraries, SDKs, APIs, and more. 🌟 Please consider supporting this project by giving it a star.
 - [codersguild/System-Design](https://github.com/codersguild/System-Design) - It's just fascinating.
 How is modern software designed? 🤔 Some design-level considerations for scalability, maintainability eventual consistency, availability & reliability. 👨‍💻 Interview Prep. 👨‍💻
 - [karanpratapsingh/system-design](https://github.com/karanpratapsingh/system-design) - Learn how to design systems at scale and prepare for system design interviews
 - [jtmuller5/The-HustleGPT-Challenge](https://github.com/jtmuller5/The-HustleGPT-Challenge) - Building Startups with an AI Co-Founder